 UW Clinical Hematology and Transfusion Medicine Research Career Development Program (K12)

-This is an award for career development in benign hematology research.
+This is an award for career development in clinical research in benign hematology and transfusion medicine.
 Benign hematology (as defined by the NIH) includes studies in hemostasis and classical benign hematology, as well as MDS and myeloproliferative disorders, but not CLL or leukemia.
 Studies of cardiovascular and cerebrovascular thromboembolic diseases are specifically excluded from funding.
 The grant provides resources (some linked to the UW Institute of Translational Health Sciences (ITHS)), so that our scholars can train in the way most optimal for their career development.

-This grant is for CLINICAL RESEARCH defined broadly to include clinical trials and studies, cost-efficacy and outcome studies, as well as studies of disease pathogenesis using human samples.
+This grant is for CLINICAL RESEARCH, which is defined broadly to include clinical trials and studies, cost-efficacy and outcome studies, as well as studies of disease pathogenesis using human samples.

 We will thus judge our success by whether our scholars obtain K23 awards, K08 awards or other grant funding; whether they present their research findings at national meetings (such as ASH); whether they publish their results in prominent journals; and most importantly, whether they obtain “tenure track” or equivalent academic positions at UW or elsewhere.
 Please note that although K23 and K08 support is limited to 5 years, the NIH allows a 6-year total for K support.
 Thus, we envision that after 1 or 2 years of K12 funding, the typical scholar would begin K23 or K08 funding for 5 or 4 years, respectively.
 If a scholar obtains a K23 or K08 award after 1 year of K12 funding, we will use the K12 slot for another trainee.